statistical-perceptions/demoAPI-v2/README.md

 Install express and other dependencies:
 ```
-# to use nodemon anywhere on laptop:
+# to use nodemon anywhere on computer:
 npm install -g nodemon
+# to install libraries in project directory
 npm install mongodb express body-parser cors --save
 ```
 Note: body-parser takes input from requests and provides ways to use them. cors allows you to access resources cross-domain. cors is not super necessary for this particular api as there will not be any frontend for now.